jesse319429/WPSettings/README.md

 Version history
 ------------

+* 1.2 - Added type: selectbox (see how to)
+* 1.1 - Added types: url, int, checkbox
 * 1.0 - A first simple version to handle just text values.
-* 1.1 - Added types: url, int, checkbox